Digital Pathways Out

 For an example of recent work from the Digital Empowerment school of foresight see Larry Lessig’s Republic, Lost (2011), and his crowdfunded SuperPac Mayday.us, which proposes campaign finance reform as a root strategy to check further growth of US corporatism.
 This issue may be addressed legally in 2017, as Lessig hopes, or we may well need to wait until the 2020s, when US voters have access to advanced personal software agents, helping us with crowd collaborations, and giving us all access to evidence on the centrality of this issue to corruption and democracy, before US citizens are willing to pass fundamental reforms.
 Agent-assisted future citizens may then see the value of tackling political reforms “worst things first”, using both digitally-coordinated civil actions and initiative politics, with fair representation being one of the “worst” issues needing reform.
 For example, we’ll see the value of ranked choice voting so that multiple political parties can emerge, then we’ll see the value of constitutional reform to create more parliamentary and representative democracies.
 Exploring the probable, possible, and preferable futures of sims (personal agents) in the 2020s and beyond is the subject of my next book.

 Whatever we call them, I think sims, and the biologically-inspired machine intelligence that makes them work, will be the single most useful and socially important software invention humanity will see in the next fifty years, by far.
 Sims are how we’ll keep our increasingly technological society manageable to us, and our democracies focused on human concerns.
 Step by step, purchase by purchase, initiative by initiative, tomorrow’s digitally empowered voters seem likely to move us back to a more equitable world.
-Not into socialism, by a long shot, but toward much more representative and technically productive social democracies.
-We shall see, as they say.
+I don’t think we’ll ever see the reemergence of socialism, thank goodness, but with increasingly useful personal sims, I can now see how we will create far more representative and productive social democracies, in the exciting and abundant years ahead.